Basic buttermilk scones

 Ready to bake with minimal fuss and maximum flavor.

-Perfect for breakfast or a cozy afternoon treat.
+Perfect for breakfast, brunch, or a delightful snack.